RussellAbraham/backbone-requirejs-demo/README.md

     npm install
     ```

-3. Test any changes mad to the unbuilt application by running the development server
+3. Test any changes made to the unbuilt application by running the development server

     ```sh
     npm start
+    ```
+A taskrunner is included to restart the server when changes are made, the browser will still need to be refreshed for changes to display.

+    ```sh
+    npm run dev
     ```

 4. Run the optimization script: